ThePengwin/igloo-bash/README.md

 Igloo Linux Script
 ==================

-A script that uploads screenshots to a configured igloo server Copied and modified from my puush-linux script
+A script that uploads screenshots to a configured [igloo server](https://github.com/ThePengwin/igloo).
+Copied and modified from my puush-linux script

 What does it need?